the-pro-org/ikiwiki-docker/README.md

 # Docker for ikiwiki

 This is a Dockerfile for a sandbox ikiwiki.
+For a more up-to-date version, see https://github.com/ewann/ikiwiki-docker

 ## Run